qpdf/qpdf/manual/design.rst

 Since its inception, the qpdf library used its own smart pointer class, ``PointerHolder``.
-The ``PointerHolder`` class was originally created long before ``std::shared_ptr`` existed, and qpdf itself didn't start requiring a C++-11 compiler version 9.1.0 released in late 2019.
+The ``PointerHolder`` class was originally created long before ``std::shared_ptr`` existed, and qpdf itself didn't start requiring a C++11 compiler version 9.1.0 released in late 2019.
+With current C++ versions, is no longer desirable for qpdf to have its own smart pointer class.

-``PointerHolder`` is a reference-counted smart pointer with semantics almost identical to ``std::shared_ptr`` except that it is not thread-safe.
-It has a few interface differences that prevent ``std::shared_ptr`` from being a drop-in replacement.
-However, given the value of using standard library smart pointers, qpdf is taking the plunge for version 11 and switching over to standard library smart pointers.